After the glitter fell on another compelling series of Strictly in 2019, we all thought we’d be back in September 2020 to do it all again.

 - Oti Mabuse

-Oti Mabuse’s husband, Romanian dancer Marius Lepure, has reportedly joined the cast as a professional who will take part in the group performances only.
+However, Oti Mabuse’s husband, Romanian dancer Marius Lepure, has reportedly joined the cast as one of the professional backing dancers, who will take part in the group performances only.

 Who won Strictly Come Dancing 2019?